Photo: Claudia Cohen Hall. Credit: Penn Facilities

 The surveyed students were also asked about their Classics courses.
 71.4 percent of students surveyed reported that they were taking at least one class in the Classics department.
 Unlike the other classes on their course load, the students felt that their classes were equally or less difficult than in previous semesters, with 42.9 percent of surveyed students reporting that their classes were equally as difficult and 28.6 percent of students reporting that they were less difficult.

 Unfortunately, as the pandemic continues to worsen, Penn’s spring semester is online as well, with limited on-campus operations.
 Students will continue to adjust to virtual learning, as they did in the previous semester.
 The results of this survey are being published to help inform department faculty and administration and to improve the operation of Classics courses in a virtual environment.

-Cecelia Heintzelman is a junior in the College of Arts and Sciences studying Ancient History and History of Art, with a minor in Global Medieval Studies.
+Cecelia Heintzelman (College ’22) is a student at the University of Pennsylvania studying Ancient History and History of Art, with a minor in Global Medieval Studies.

 Comments?
 Join the conversation on our Twitter, Facebook, and LinkedIn!